FAQs

 Q: What should I do if my fire alarm or carbon monoxide alarm sounds?

-Q: What should I do if I smell natural gas, whether inside or outside?
+Q: What should I do if I smell propane gas (the odor is the additive mercaptan), whether inside or outside?

 Q: What should I do if I smell a burning odor, observe smoke or find a fire in my home?